DJStompZone/Microsoft-Account-Creator/README.md

 # Microsoft-Account-Creator

-A Microsoft account creator made in Python using Selenium.
+A Microsoft account creator made in Python using Selenium via the MS Edge webdriver.

-## Installation
-Install required packages:

-`pip install -r requirements.txt`
+## Installation: Ain't nobody got time for that!

+Required packages will be installed automatically at runtime if needed

 ## Usage

 `py main.py`

+## Todo

+- Implement captcha solver for full automation
+- Encrypt created account files for "proper" credential storage
+- Improve CLI for greater ease of use